Shipton, North Yorkshire: Geography

 The village lies on what was once the Great North Road, but is now the A19.
 The nearest settlements are Wigginton 3 mi to the east; Skelton 1.8 mi to the south east and Beningbrough 1.5 mi to the west.
+This ward had a population at the 2011 Census of 2,672.

 The 1881 UK Census recorded the population as 430.
 The 2001 UK Census recorded the population as 691, of which 525 were over the age of sixteen years and 311 of those were in employment.
 There were 272 dwellings, of which 126 were detached.

 Religion

 There is a church in the village dedicated to the Holy Evangelists which was built in 1849 by the Dawnay family and is a Grade II Listed building.
 There used to be a Wesleyan chapel in the village.